 A Limited Liability Company (“LLC”) combines the tax pass-throughs of a partnership and the limited liability protection of a corporation.
 An LLC may not be taxed as a business entity.
 Rather, the profits pass through according to the LLC’s operating agreement.
 The LLC’s active members pay self-employment tax on the income received; passive members do not.

 Note that an LLC is a business structure that is covered by state rules.
 For federal tax purposes, an LLC can be treated as a corporation, partnership, or part of the LLC’s owner’s tax return.
-You should check with your state, or a tax advisor to make sure you understand how the rules apply to you.
+You should check with your state, or a tax advisor to make sure you understand how the rules apply to you and your business finances.

 Partners in an LLC can pay themselves through an owner’s draw and/or guaranteed payments.